 Teasers are a type of parlay that let you adjust the spread or total in your favor, in exchange for a lower payout.
 In football, you can "tease" the spread by 6, 6.5, or 7 points.
 So a 3-team, 6-point teaser on Vikings +7.5, Cowboys -8, and Chiefs -10 would move those to Vikings +13.5, Cowboys -2, and Chiefs -4.
 All must cover those adjusted spreads for the bet to hit.

-Teaser Strategy: Cross key numbers!
-Moving a spread off of 3, 4, 6, 7, 10 in NFL, or 1, 3, 7 in NBA is valuable.
-Know the key numbers for the sport you're betting.
-Be careful though - teasers are a sucker bet at most books because of how they're priced.
+The goal with teasers is to cross key numbers.
+Moving a spread off 3, 4, 6, 7, or 10 in the NFL (or 1, 3, 7 in the NBA) makes a real difference.
+But be careful — teasers are a sucker bet at most books because of how they're priced.